People often ask what it costs the Directors to run Belize Bird Rescue. Here are our major, unavoidable daily expenses

 All operational and expansion costs from 2004 to 2015 came from the Founder/Director private funds.*

-Income is now derived from our Global Giving and local fundraisers and from Rock Farm Guest House
+Income is now derived through our Global Giving platform, Paypal and local fundraisers

 All parrots are fed every morning

-We use 76 baskets to hold the daily rations of parrot food which costs around $1US per basket.
+We use 70+ baskets to hold the daily rations of parrot food which costs around $80US per day.
 Each basket contains items such as parrot pellets, sunflower seeds, pumpkin seeds, papaya, banana, fresh vegetables, seasonal fruits, cooked corn and beans, multivitamins, cooked egg, birdy-bread.

-Seasonal fruit examples: coconut, tamarind, molly apple, sugar cane, craboo, kinep, noni, surina cherries, black-berries, gooseberries, wild grape, mango, cashew fruit, pitaya
+Seasonal fruit examples: coconut, tamarind, various apples and plums sugar cane, craboo, kinep, noni, surinam cherries, black-berries, gooseberries, wild grape, mango, cashew fruit, pitaya

 Other weekly feed costs: